Film Review – Logan (2017)

 We’ve been waiting for it for months, and the time is finally here!
-The long-awaited, R-rated Logan is set to hit theaters this weekend, which had me sprinting to my closest theater to see it for myself.
+The long-awaited, R-rated Logan is set to hit theaters this weekend.
+Naturally, I sprinted to my closest theater to see it for myself.
 The following review will be spoiler free.

-Logan is directed by James Mangold and once again stars Hugh Jackman as Wolverine and Patrick Stewart as Professor X along with newcomer Dafne Keen as Laura.
 The year is 2029 and Logan is in poor shape.
-His healing factor has severely declined, causing his body to be scarred all over.
+His healing factor has severely declined immensely.
 In an attempt to lay low, Logan gets a job as a limousine driver in the Southwest while saving up his money to be able to buy a boat with Charles, who also is in pretty rough shape.
 However, before he can head out to sea, Logan gets caught up in the plight of the young Laura as she attempts to flee from a nefarious foe, leading to some disastrous results.

-Although everyone’s excitement level leading up to the release of Logan was most definitely high, there was also some bittersweet feelings involved as well since Hugh Jackman has made it abundantly clear that this is the last time he will play Wolverine in a film.
-Whether you believe him or not is entirely up to you, but the creative team behind the movie certainly set up for Logan to be Jackman’s swan song, making the movie the first R-rated Wolverine movie to finally give the character justice while pulling story threads from the popular Wolverine comic book story line, “Old Man Logan.”
+Everyone’s excitement level leading up to the release of Logan was most definitely high.
+However, there was also some bittersweet feelings involved as well since Hugh Jackman has made it abundantly clear that this is the last time he will play Wolverine in a film.
+Whether you believe him or not is entirely up to you.
+But, the creative team behind the movie certainly set up for Logan to be Jackman’s swan song, making the movie the first R-rated Wolverine movie to finally give the character justice while pulling story threads from the popular Wolverine comic book story line, “Old Man Logan.”

-The trailers released for the movie definitely gave that darker, grittier feel that fans of the Wolverine character were hoping for (it was certainly a change from watching Wolverine fight the Blob in a boxing ring while will.i.am watched).
-James Mangold exclaimed that this movie would certainly be a departure from the typical superhero movie, saying that he would only make the film if the studio kept its meddling to a minimum, allowing him to create a disconnected, different take on the franchise that can stand alone without worrying about setting up future movies.
+The trailers released for the movie definitely gave that darker, grittier feel that fans of the Wolverine character were hoping for.
+It was absolutely a change from watching Wolverine fight the Blob.
+James Mangold exclaimed that this movie would certainly be a departure from the typical superhero movie, saying that he would only make the film if the studio kept its meddling to a minimum.
+He set out to create a disconnected, different take on the franchise that can stand alone without worrying about setting up future movies.
 It’s always intriguing to see when a director attempts to make a movie that alters genre norms.

 What I Liked